-Whether you’re travelling, can’t get to the gym or don’t have enough space for a barbell and you’re only able to train with dumbbells you CAN Still build muscle mass.
-This dumbbbell bulking routine will have you getting strong and functional with only a few spartan pieces of equipment that can be used anywhere.
+Whether you're travelling, can't get to the gym, or don't have enough space for a barbell and you're only able to train with dumbbells you CAN Still build muscle mass.
+This dumbbell bulking routine will get you strong and functional with only a few simple pieces of equipment that can be used anywhere.

-Many guys who’re in the dumbbells only boat fall victim to paralysis by analysis, and instead of working with what they do have (dumbbells and their mental intensity) they fret over what they don’t have and end up doing nothing.
-Don’t be one of those guys.
+Many guys who're in the dumbbell-only boat fall victim to paralysis by analysis, and instead of working with what they do have (dumbbells and their mental intensity), they fret over what they don't have and end up doing nothing.
+Don't be one of those guys.

-This dumbbell bulking routine is simple to follow, I recommend following the 4 day regime I elaborate on further in this article, however there’s also 2, 3 and 5 day regimes available to suit your schedule.
+This dumbbell bulking routine is simple to follow, I recommend following the 4-day regime I elaborate on further in this article, however, there are also 2, 3, and 5-day regimes available to suit your schedule.

 - A pull-up bar (this doorway one will do the trick)